Skip to content

 Portland's efficient light-rail system connects the metro area and downtown core.

-Take MAX from PDX
+Take MAX From PDX

 The MAX Light Rail Red Line is the easiest way to travel to and from the airport, taking under 40 minutes.